kurone-kito/setup.rpi/README.md

   - on playground, includes reinstall the Parallels Guest Tools when post upgraded
 - install the Ubuntu upgrade tool
   - Skip it on playground because the Parallels Guest Tools installation will fail.
+- install the Ubuntu Desktop and some tools

 ## Playground